Alternative Therapies or Medicine Options Worth Thinking About

 - Forward bend (low back, hips and hamstrings)

 - Hip stretch

 - Leg stretch

 - What is Hydrotherapy?

 Hydrotherapy is an alternative therapy that uses the “principles of water to allow exercise and to alter exercise intensity.
-Increased temperature and hydrostatic pressure promotes the increase in circulation and flexibility and decreases swelling.
+Increased temperature and hydrostatic pressure promote the increase in circulation and flexibility and decrease swelling.
 A hydrotherapy pool is heated to around 35 degrees Celsius.
 This allows for relaxation and promotes pain relief and encourages circulation”.

 - Benefits of Hydrotherapy

 Hydrotherapy can assist in treating several types of soft tissue and bone injuries as well as neuromuscular conditions such as Muscular Dystrophy, Multiple Sclerosis, and Cerebral Palsy etc. The benefits of hydrotherapy include: